What Other Parents Are Reading

 I've heard the term "elective surgery," but I'm not sure what it means.
 Is it just a procedure that you choose to get, like a nose job?

 A wide range of surgical procedures can be considered elective.
 Cosmetic surgeries fall into this category, but so can things like ear tubes, tonsillectomies, and scoliosis surgery.
-Although these procedures may be done "electively," they can be significant and potentially life-saving operations.
+Although these procedures may be done "electively," they can be significant and potentially life-changing operations.

 If your child is scheduled for elective surgery, you should receive instructions from your doctor about how to prepare and what to expect.
 You might consider asking questions such as:

 - Are there certain foods or activities my child should avoid before the operation?
+How many hours before the operation should my child stop eating?

 - How will my child feel after the operation?
 Will pain medication be needed?